dungs072/MyHomeTown/README.md

 Hello everyone

-Coroutine should be separated in small function (each function can only contain one loop only) (for more readable)
+Coroutine should be separated in small functions (each function can only contain one loop) (More readable)